Jamie Bartlett: Theatre

 Most of Bartlett's theatre work took place at the Market Theatre where he had strong ties during the Apartheid era.
 The theatre was founded by Mannie Manim and Barney Simon in 1976.
 It was known internationally as South Africa's "Theatre of the Struggle" and challenged the apartheid regime.
 Cock and Bull Story marked the beginning of Bartlett's professional career in 1986 where he played the role of a gay boxer and won a Vita Award for Most Promising Actor.

-A year later, Bartlett starred in the satire play East in 1987 and won the Fleur du Cap Theatre Award for Best Actor.
-In 1990, he was directed by Neil McCarthy in Rainshark at the Market Theatre.
+A year later, Bartlett starred in the satire play East in 1987 and won the Vita Best Actor Award.
+In 1990, he starred in Rainshark, directed by Neil McCarthy, at the Market Theatre.

 Neil McCarthy directed Bartlett in Mojo in 1997 also at the Market Theatre where he won the Vita Best Actor Award.
 The Great Outdoors starring Bartlett premiered at the Grahamstown Arts Festival in July 2000, where he played the leading role.
 He had a lead role in the theatre production of The Fire Raisers which toured Switzerland.